 Ellen Kempner is the vocalist, guitarist, and songwriter for the Boston-based indie rock trio Palehound.
-Building on the promise of their critically-acclaimed 2015 album Dry Food, their sophomore album, A Place I’ll Always Go, Black Friday examines the intricacies of friendship and partnership, handling the subject with a level of attention rarely found in pop songs.
+Building on the promise of their critically-acclaimed 2015 album Dry Food, and 2017’s A Place I’ll Always Go, Black Friday examines the intricacies of friendship and partnership, handling the subject with a level of attention rarely found in pop songs.
 Black Friday will be released June 7 on Polyvinyl Record co.

 In place of a more traditional year-end best-of list, Talkhouse has asked some of our favorite artists to choose their favorite album of 2018 and tell us all about it.

 —The Talkhouse Team

 I had to make a year end list for somewhere else, and I was thinking, “What was my number one album?”
 I don’t usually have number ones for the year, because there’s always so much good shit that comes out—and there was a ton of great shit that came out this year—but Whack World by Tierra Whack completely blew everything away for me.
 I had never heard anything like it, or seen an album be treated the way that she treated it.